 "I love working at Blenheim Palace because no two days are the same and I get to meet people from all kinds of different backgrounds and places.
 It’s such a supportive work environment, all the managers and staff are so nice and everyone is always willing to help you out."

 Jason is currently on a Team Leading apprenticeship at JSP Safety.

 “I really enjoy the responsibility I’ve been given in my apprenticeship.
-For example, I recently rolled out a change to do with some of the helmets JSP produce, to make them compliant with new legislation in certain countries.
-I planned, researched and executed this task successfully and it is now being rolled out globally.
+For example, I recently rolled out a change to do with some of the helmets JSP produce, to make them compliant with new legislation in certain countries."

 We were 2018 Apprenticeship Provider of the Year for the South of England, and the only College shortlisted for national provider of the year in 2019.

 Degree Apprenticeships now offer you the chance to study for a University degree whilst learning on the job and earning a salary

 Our apprenticeship provision is judged to be "Outstanding" by Ofsted

 I had a place at university for a full-time course, but I wasn't completely set on what career path I wanted, so I decided the best thing to do would be to get experience.